A macromolecular docking framework

 Please make sure dependencies are already installed (via pip, package manager, etc.):

-There is as bash script to compile all the extensions:
+If not using pip or setuptools for development, there is as bash script to compile all the extensions:

 cd lightdock ./setup.sh

 Add the following lines to your

 ~/.bashrc file, don't forget to change

 # LightDock export LIGHTDOCK_HOME="/path/to/lightdock" export PATH=$PATH:$LIGHTDOCK_HOME/bin export PYTHONPATH=$PYTHONPATH:$LIGHTDOCK_HOME

 Don't forget to apply the changes: